revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 ## Array

-1.What are dynamic Arrays and how is it different from basics Arrays?
+1.What is dynamic Arrays and how is it different from basics Arrays?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)